vincentfpgarcia/from-pytorch-to-coreml/step1.md

 - The training and test sets have respectively 50000 and 10000 images
 - The input image size is 32x32
 - The loss decreases (most of the time) over mini-batches (expected)
-- The training and test accuracies increases over epochs (expected)
+- The training and test accuracie increases (most of the time) over epochs (expected)
 - The training accuracy is higher than the test accuracy (expected)
-- The final test accuracy is 67.48 %, which is far superior compared to the 10% resulting from a random choice ;)
+- The final test accuracy is 71.83 %, which is far superior compared to the 10% resulting from a random choice ;)

 ```
 Training set size : 50000